- To Join Our Official JAMB Online Tutorial Group Click Here

 - Join Our Telegram Channel For Latest Updates click here

-- Join our WhatsApp TV For Latest Updates Click here
+- Follow us on our Facebook Page For Latest Updates Click here

 Who Is the Inventor of Exams?

 According to the oldest historical sources, exams were invented by Henry Fischel, a Philanthropist, and a Businessman in the 19th century.
 He created exams to indicate students’ overall knowledge in subjects and test their ability to use their knowledge.